 The Tobacco Colonies

 In 1632, the English crown granted about 12 million acres of land at the top of the Chesapeake Bay to Cecilius Calvert, the second Lord Baltimore.
 This colony, named Maryland after the queen, was similar to Virginia in many ways.
-Its landowners produced tobacco on large plantations that depended on the labor of indentured servants and (later) African slaves.
+Its landowners produced tobacco on large plantations that depended on the labor of indentured servants and (later) enslaved workers.

 But unlike Virginia’s founders, Lord Baltimore was a Catholic, and he hoped that his colony would be a refuge for his persecuted coreligionists.
 Maryland became known for its policy of religious toleration for all.